solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 To get you up and running as quickly as possible, we will not install the Gloo Mesh Enterprise component responsible for enforcing the [role-based API]({{% versioned_link_path fromRoot="/concepts/role_based_api/" %}}).
 This is the case by default.
-If you wish to install it, simply invoke the install command with the `include-rbac` flag.
+If you wish to install it, simply invoke the install command with the `--include-rbac` flag.

 Note that if you have the `--include-rbac` flag, operations like creating a virtual mesh, later in this guide, will fail with permission errors.
 In that case, you will need to [understand]({{% versioned_link_path fromRoot="/concepts/role_based_api/" %}}) and [configure]({{% versioned_link_path fromRoot="/guides/configure_role_based_api/" %}}) the RBAC facilities to proceed.